onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 ![screen-onedatify_step_1][]

 If necessary, the Onedatify script will ask for permission to install all necessary dependencies including Docker and Docker Compose.

-After the dependency installation is complete, the script will ask several questions and suggest default setting for each one:
+After the installation of dependencies is complete, the script will ask several questions and suggest default setting for each one:

 ![screen-onedatify_step_2][]